 What is Customer Satisfaction?

 Customer Satisfaction is a feeling of happiness and pleasure when a product or service meets or exceeds customers' expectations.
-Measuring Customer Satisfaction is important as it helps identify Unhappy Customers, helps reduce Customer Churn, helps identify happy customers and loyalists, promoters Customer Advocacy, and attract more Business and Growth.
+Measuring Customer Satisfaction is important as it helps identify Unhappy Customers, helps reduce Customer Churn, help identify happy customers and loyalists, promotes Customer Advocacy, and attracts more Business and Growth.

 Customer Satisfaction and Business Growth: Why Does Your Customer Satisfaction Matters?